Man City want to sign Pogba - Saturday's gossip

-Transfer rumours: Pogba, Ronaldo, Conte, Potter, Eriksen, Carvalho, Haaland
+Transfer rumours: Pogba, Ronaldo, Conte, Mbappe, Eriksen, Carvalho, Haaland

 Last updated on .From the section Gossip